Charanga Musical School brochure

-The learning within this Scheme is based on:
+The learning within our Original Scheme is based on:

 Interactive Teaching Resources

-Because the on-screen resources are so visual, supportive and everything is at your fingertips, each lesson is full of music and the children enjoy every moment.
+Because the programme’s on-screen resources are so visual, and everything is at your fingertips, each lesson is full of music and the children enjoy every moment.

 Musical School Assessment